 \section{Introduction}

-The first light ever propagated in our Universe, namely the Cosmic Microwave Background (CMB), is still detectable today and remains one of the main probe in observational cosmology.
-Its spatial anisotropies have been pictured and analysed in the past decades by already many instruments such as COBE \citep{smoot1992, mather1994}, Boomerang \citep{lange2001}, and WMAP \citep{bennett2003}.
-The most up-to-date full-sky picture from the CMB has been observed in the 2010s by the Planck satellite \citep{planck_hfi2011}, while more detailed CMB features are being observed nowadays in smaller portion of the sky by ground based experiments such as ACT \citep{fowler2010}, Advanced ACTPol \citep{advact}, SPT \citep{carlstrom2011}, or SPTpol \citep{sptpol}.
-All these instruments have led to an unprecedented precision on the computation of the six cosmological parameters of the concordance $\Lambda$CDM model, such as $\Omega_\mathrm{M}$ and $\sigma_8$ \citep{aghanim2020, aiola2020, aylor2017}.
-In the next coming years, other experiments with even better spatial resolution such as Simons Observatory \citep[SO,][]{ade2019} and CMB-S4 \citep{abazajian2016}, will provide a huge amount of new data and will lead to exciting times for data analysis and cosmology with CMB.
+The first light ever propagated in our Universe, namely the cosmic microwave background (CMB), is still detectable today and remains a major probe in observational cosmology.
+Its spatial anisotropies have been observed and analysed over recent decades by many instruments such as COBE \citep{smoot1992, mather1994}, Boomerang \citep{lange2001}, and WMAP \citep{bennett2003}.
+The most up-to-date full-sky picture of the CMB was observed in the 2010s by the Planck satellite \citep{planck_hfi2011}, while more detailed CMB features are being observed nowadays in smaller portions of the sky by ground-based experiments such as ACT \citep{fowler2010}, Advanced ACTPol \citep{advact}, SPT \citep{carlstrom2011}, and SPTpol \citep{sptpol}.
+All these instruments have led to unprecedented precision on the computation of the six cosmological parameters of the concordance $\Lambda$CDM model, which include $\Omega_\mathrm{M}$ and $\sigma_8$ \citep{aghanim2020, aiola2020, aylor2017}.
+In the coming years, other experiments with even greater spatial resolution, such as the Simons Observatory \citep[SO,][]{ade2019} and CMB-S4 \citep{abazajian2016}, will provide a huge amount of new data and will lead to exciting times for data analysis and cosmology with the CMB.

-In the submillimeter frequencies, where the CMB is observable, other sources of emission are also present making difficult to disentangle between the different components.
-Some are emissions from objects between our detectors and the CMB, i.e. the so-called foregrounds, containing for example dust from our galaxy, radio emission, molecular gas emission (CO), as well as the integrated diffuse infrared emission from all galaxies: the Cosmic Infrared Background \citep[CIB,][]{dole2006}.
-Other components are distortions of the CMB itself due to its interaction with the objects within the path of the photons, such as the Sunyaev-Zel’dovich effect \citep[SZ,][]{sunyaev1970}.
-Hopefully, the known spectral signatures of the different components can help to separate them, until some limitation.
+In the submillimetre frequencies, where the CMB is observable, other sources of emission are also present, which makes it difficult to disentangle the different components.
+Some are emissions from objects between our detectors and the CMB; these are the so-called foregrounds, containing for example dust from our galaxy, radio emission, molecular gas emission (CO), and the integrated diffuse infrared emission from all galaxies: the cosmic infrared background \citep[CIB,][]{dole2006}.
+Other components are distortions of the CMB itself due to its interaction with the objects within the path of the photons; one such distortion is the Sunyaev-Zel’dovich effect \citep[SZ,][]{sunyaev1970}.
+The known spectral signatures of the different components can potentially be used to separate them, within limitations.